CyberPunkMetalHead/python-backtesting-bot/readme.md

-# Python Trading Backtesting using Backtester and CoinGecko
+# Python Backtesting using Backtester and CoinGecko

 This is a simple project that shows how to backtest various trading strategies using the CoinGecko API and the Backtester.py library.